mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/en/common-workflows/Layer-docker-pixelart.png
     :alt: Layer stack setup for pixel art

-The index color filter maps specific user-selected colors to the grey scale value of the artwork.
+The index color filter maps specific user-selected colors to the grayscale value of the artwork.
 You can see the example below, the strip below the black and white gradient has an index color applied to it so that the black and white gradient gets the color selected to different values.

 .. image:: /images/en/common-workflows/Gradient-pixelart.png
-    :alt: color mapping in index color to greyscale
+    :alt: color mapping in index color to grayscale

 You can choose the required colors and ramps in the index color filter dialog as shown below.